-The brain recognizes colour predominantly over anything else and hence why contrast is generally associated with colour but contrast in design has super power beyond most peoples knowledge.
+The brain recognizes colour as a priority, hence why contrast is generally associated with colour but

 To put simply contrast is a way of defining or creating differences by way of shape, colour, size and location.

-The effect of contrast plays a big psychological effect on us as humans because contrast is actually the reason why we can see and identify things at all.
+The effect of contrast has a psychological effect on us as humans because contrast is the reason why we can see and identify anythings at all.

 Contrast is not just a visual tool to make things look pretty or relative, its highly functional.